stakater/mto-docs/content/usecases/deploying-templates.md

         kind: build
 ```

-Multi Tenant Operator will deploy `TemplateInstances` mentioned in `templateInstances`, `TemplateInstances` will only be applied in those `namespaces` which belong to Anna's `tenant` and which have `matching label`.
+Multi Tenant Operator will deploy `TemplateInstances` mentioned in `templateInstances` field, `TemplateInstances` will only be applied in those `namespaces` which belong to Anna's `tenant` and have the matching label of `kind: build`.

 So now Anna adds label `kind: build` to her existing namespace `bluesky-anna-aurora-sandbox`, and after adding the label she see's that the secret has been created.